ASSURANCE SANTÉ EXPATRIÉS

 A sudden, critical condition of a patient’s health which demands immediate, life-saving action.
 Emergencies involve seriously injured/critically ill patients.

-Medical emergency transport (ambulance, air flight) to the nearest medical facility suitable to the needs of a critically ill or seriously injured patient.
+Medical emergency transport (ambulance, air flight) to the nearest medical facility suitable for the needs of a critically ill or seriously injured patient.

 Medical condition which is not covered by a health plan.